Can You Take a Power Bank On a Plane? 2023

 There are plenty of reasons why you should take your power bank on a plane.

-Now that you know that you can take power banks and other battery accessories on a plane.
-To do so, make sure that you place all your power banks in your carry on baggage.
+Now that you know you can take power banks and other battery accessories on a plane, to do so, make sure that you place all your power banks in your carry on baggage.

 Remove any power banks in your bag if it is subject to gate check in.